Yale-LILY/TutorialBank/README.md

-# TutorialBank: A Manually-Collected Corpus for Prerequisite Chains, Survey Extraction and Resource Recommendation
+# LILY TutorialBank

+This is the repo for the TutorialBank Corpus.

 ## Resource Update - May, 2022